Welcome to today's edition of the Rush 24-7 podcast.

 Hi.

-Um I spoke to you once before.
+I spoke to you once before.

-I'm a conservative, I'm also a newspaper reporter.
+I'm also a newspaper reporter.

-Um I'm now an unemployed conservative newspaper reporter.
+I'm now an unemployed conservative newspaper reporter.

 It has nothing to do with my politics because nobody knows about it.

-I have to keep it a deep dark secret.
+I have to keep it a deep, dark secret.

 Right, I remember.

-Okay, I got a question for you.
+Yeah, okay, I've got a question for you.

 Pardon?

-From where, since you're out of work.
+From where since you're out of work.

-If I told you it would be too embarrassing.
+If I told you, it would be too embarrassing.

-Well, it was a no, it's not like that.
+No, it's not like that.

-I'm not I'm not re I'm not worrying myself quite yet.
+I'm never worrying myself quite yet.

-Um anyway, that here's my uh I heard you say something before that just really annoyed me.
+I heard you say something before that just really annoyed me.

-You said something about um unemployment and about all these extensions for unemployment, that all these extensions are discouraging people from looking for work.
+You said something about unemployment and about all these extensions for unemployment, that all these extensions are discouraging people from looking for work.

 You have got to be kidding.